sarkarchandan/ROSCrypto/README.md

 ## Samples

 ##### Upon spinning up the nodes, it is expected that ROS system starts service node key\_authority first to ensure the key generation for the session.
-Immediately after that node\_alice and node\_bob come into existence and request for their individual keys from key_authortiy.
+Immediately after that, node\_alice and node\_bob come into existence and request for their individual keys from key\_authortiy.
 If the key_authority is not yet ready to handle the request, node\_alice and/or node\_bob can respawn and repeat their request.
-##### Upon obtaining their individual keys node\_alice and node\_bob start their peer to peer encrypted communication with each other.
+##### Upon obtaining their individual keys, node\_alice and node\_bob start their peer to peer encrypted communication with each other.
 The following screen-captures demonstrate sample execution sessions, triggered with roslaunch command using the included launch configuration files.

 <img width="1212" alt="screenshot 2019-02-12 at 20 01 34" src="https://user-images.githubusercontent.com/19269229/52663503-124fb180-2f07-11e9-9eb3-ea84f14efac5.png">
 <img width="1208" alt="screenshot 2019-02-12 at 20 04 36" src="https://user-images.githubusercontent.com/19269229/52663510-1976bf80-2f07-11e9-8a20-876d284a108b.png">